Insight Selling – The Complete Guide to Start Using Data To Invoke Change

 What are Insights in Sales?

-Insights in sales are accurate and deep understandings of your prospect, your prospect’s business or industry.
-These understandings rely on research, experience, data and metrics to build a solid relationship with the prospect.
+Insights in sales are accurate and deep understandings of your prospect, your prospect’s business or your industry.
+These understandings rely on research, experience, data, and metrics to build a solid relationship with the prospect.

 The Two Types of Insight Selling